One of many beetles in the blister beetle family. The beetle is part of the Meloidae family, they are called blister beetles for a good reason.

 It can, and does happen that the insects feel threatened.
 Thus leaving you blistered a few hours later.

 As a word of caution, sometimes, hay, and crops can be extremely toxic to horses and cattle that have an infestation with this or any additional blister beetle family member.
 There are cases in the Midwest of harvested feed crops, that crushed beetles have released the agent into the food source.

-The toxin has caused blistering on horse and cattle mouths and inside the intestinal tract.
-An extreme number can be fatal to livestock.
+The toxin has caused blistering on horse and cattle mouths, and inside the intestinal tract.
+An extreme number of the beetles can be fatal to livestock.

 Interesting little bugger, huh?.
 One that isn’t always a garden pest.
 But, certainly can be found in vegetable and flower gardens too.

 Never know what critters I’ll run into on my walks with wildlife.